-(F, S, On Demand).
-The study and practice of sentence structure rules, critical thinking skills, writing as a step-by-step process, and basic grammar.
-Students will learn to express ideas and opinions in clear, organized paragraphs and essays.
-Students will also learn word processing as it applies to academic writing.
-Successful completion allows a student to enter English Composition I. Prerequisite: Placement score on English ACT 1-18 or its equivalent.
+(F, S, On Demand) The study and practice of sentence structure conventions, critical thinking skills, writing as a recursive process, Standard American English grammar, source citation, and document formatting.
+Students will learn to express ideas and opinions in clear, organized paragraphs and/or essays.
+Prerequisites: Placement score on English ACT 1-18 or equivalent.